exakat/exakat-docs/Reference/Rules/Dump/CollectStructures.rst

 Collect Structures
 ++++++++++++++++++

-  This analyzer collects all defined structures in the source code, with their details.
+  This rule collects all defined structures in the source code, with their details.

 + Classes
 + Enums